 Jitsi Meet has all the basic features of screen sharing, live streaming, presentation, chat box, for both group chat and individual chat, file editing features, and handy function of ‘pass presenter’ in its free-to-use software.

 Jitsi Meet is best known for its security, with a range of privacy features including control over which devices it can access.
 The software offers basics like screen sharing and presentation live streaming, as well as an integrated chat app for groups and individuals within video meetings.

-Past meetings, calendar, schedule, and integration schedule, all can be accessed for free with Jitsi Meet.
-It’s open-source software, hence users have the freedom to customize as per their use and can even add additional features.
+Past meetings, calendars, schedules, and integration schedules can all be accessed for free with Jitsi Meet.
+It’s open-source software, hence users have the freedom to customize it to their specifications and can even add additional features.

 It is entirely compatible with Android and iPhone mobile apps.
 Google Chrome extension, web RTC, and Microsoft 365 integration features are also provided by Jitsi Meet’s free video conferencing solution.

 What to Look for in Zoom Alternatives